-Her experiences covering Washington for more than 20 years became the subject of her book Reporting Live (Simon & Schuster, 1999).
-The stories she has covered since joining CBS News in the Washington bureau in 1972 range from Watergate through the 1981 assassination attempt on President Reagan to the 1991 Gulf War.
-She has reported on U.S.-Russian summit meetings and the economic summits of the industrialized countries, and the national political conventions and election nights throughout her career.
+Her experiences covering Washington for more than 20 years became the subject of her book "Reporting Live" (Simon & Schuster, 1999).
+In it she recalls covering Watergate – from the break-in in 1972 to the Impeachment hearings of President Nixon in 1974 – as well as the 1981 assassination attempt on President Reagan, and the 1991 Gulf War.
+She reported on the U.S.-Russian summit meetings and the economic summits of the industrialized countries, as well as the national political conventions and election nights, throughout her career.

 Stahl anchored several CBS News documentaries, including "The Politics of Cancer" and "In the Red Blues," about the budget deficit, both for "CBS Reports."

-Stahl was born Dec.
-16, 1941, in Swampscott, Mass., and was graduated cum laude in 1963 from Wheaton College, where she served on the board of trustees.
+Stahl was born on December 16, 1941, in Swampscott, Massachusetts.
+She graduated cum laude in 1963 from Wheaton College, where she later served on the board of trustees.
 She currently serves on the board of the New York City Ballet.

 She and her husband, author Aaron Latham, live in New York.
 They have a daughter, Taylor Latham, and two granddaughters.
 Jordan and Chloe, the subjects of her book, "Becoming Grandma: the Joy and Science of the New Grandparenting."